The Ruler

 The Ruler (German: Der Herrscher) is a 1937 German drama film directed by Veit Harlan.
 It was adapted from the play of the same name by Gerhart Hauptmann.
 Erwin Leiser calls it a propagandistic demonstration of the Führerprinzip of Nazi Germany.
 The film's sets were designed by the art director Robert Herlth.
 Location shooting took place around Oberhausen and Pompeii near Naples.
 It premiered at the Ufa-Palast am Zoo in Berlin.

 Plot

-Matthias Clausen (Emil Jannings) is the head of Clausen Works, an old and prosperous munitions firm.
-He falls in love with a secretary in the office (Marianne Hoppe), and his children conspire against him in order to protect their inheritance.
+Matthias Clausen is the head of Clausen Works, an old and prosperous munitions firm.
+He falls in love with a secretary in the office, and his children conspire against him in order to protect their inheritance.
 Clausen disowns them and bestows the firm on the state, confident that one of his workers capable of carrying on his work will arise.